· Seasonal guide

 Whole Home Surge Planning Before the First Summer Storm Week

 Thunderstorm season on the northern plains does not wait for vacation calendars.
 Lightning, utility switching, and even nearby industrial work can send brief voltage spikes along conductors that were calm all winter.
-Whole home surge protection is one layer in a sensible plan, not a magic shield that replaces good wiring or proper grounding.
+Whole-home surge protection is one layer in a sensible plan, not a magic shield that replaces good wiring or proper grounding.
 Kieley Electric installs and services electrical systems for homeowners who want honest guidance.
 This guide fits the quiet weeks in late April when attics are cool enough to open the panel door safely and schedules still have room before summer construction peaks.
+Use it alongside manufacturer instructions and professional service—not instead of them.

 Devices mounted at or near the main panel are meant to clip large incoming events so energy does not march straight toward sensitive electronics inside the house.
-They work alongside, not instead of, grounding and bonding work performed to current code.
+They work alongside, not instead of, grounding and bonding performed to current code.
 If your ground path is questionable, a surge device cannot invent a better earth connection.
 That is why licensed evaluation still matters even when a product box uses confident language on the shelf.
+Sandy soil, older rods, and decades of small projects can all change how testers read without implying anything is automatically wrong—yet those details belong in the same conversation as surge planning.

 Generators and surge paths